-We have considerable experience representing defendants in appeals of Federal and State convictions to the Appellate Division of the New Jersey Superior Court, and the United States Court of Appeals for the Third Circuit.
+We are New Jersey appellate attorneys who represent defendants in appeals of federal and state convictions to the Appellate Division of the New Jersey Superior Court, and the United States Court of Appeals for the Third Circuit.
 We have also been admitted provisionally in other jurisdictions to represent criminal defendants on appeal.
 We have the skill and experience necessary to craft effective legal arguments in support of an appeal from any criminal conviction.

-We are committed to obtaining favorable results for its clients in criminal trials.
+We are committed to obtaining favorable results for our clients in criminal trials.
 We are equally committed to providing aggressive and effective representation in criminal appeals and other post-conviction matters.

-If you were convicted of a State or Federal crime, you may have the right to seek appellate review of the trial court's handling of your case.
+If you were convicted of a state or federal crime, you may have the right to seek appellate review of the trial court's handling of your case.
 On appeal, a panel of appellate judges will analyze the issues your appellate attorney brings to its attention to determine if the trial court's actions were fully consistent with all applicable laws and procedures.

 Your appellate attorney will seek to overturn any conviction that was tainted by the violation of a constitutional provision, statute, court rule, or applicable case law.
 Your case may then be returned to the trial court for further action that may result in, among other things, a reduction of any sentence previously imposed or a dismissal of the criminal charges.A Trial Attorney and an Appellate Attorney

 Trial attorneys and appellate attorneys perform very different roles.
 We have substantial experience in both areas.
 As seasoned trial attorneys, we are fully familiar with the procedural rules that impact upon the representation of criminal defendants in our trial courts.
-This experience enhances his ability to spot errors that can result in unjust convictions.
-As appellate counsel, he knows how to research and carefully craft persuasive appellate arguments and present them effectively to appellate courts.
+This experience enhances our ability to spot errors that can result in unjust convictions.
+As appellate counsel, we know how to research and carefully craft persuasive appellate arguments and present them effectively to appellate courts.